yaw277/slire/docs/DESIGN.md

 }
 ```

+In practice, most codebases grow into such a factory gradually rather than designing it up front.
+You might start with a single module like `createTaskDataAccess` and only later introduce a unifying `createDataAccess` when multiple domains and cross-cutting operations emerge.
+Be wary of turning the unified factory into a “kitchen sink” – it should expose commonly needed building blocks, not every one-off operation that happens to touch the database.

 **Whether or not to pass a transaction session to the factory** is a design choice that depends on your application's needs.
 The example above omits session from the factory signature since it provides client-side stored procedures that manage their own transactions internally.
 Including a session parameter would create inconsistent behavior where some operations use the factory's session while others manage their own, leading to confusion about transaction boundaries.

 Since the main factory requires explicit dependencies and context, it's often helpful to create convenience factories that pre-configure common usage patterns.
 These wrapper functions encapsulate the repetitive setup for typical scenarios like HTTP requests, background scripts, or integration tests, making the data access factory easier to use across different parts of your application.